mozilla/ca-policy/InclusionPolicy.md

     We reserve the right to accept other criteria in the future.

-12. CA operations and issuance of certificates to be used for SSL-enabled servers must also conform to version 1.1.5 of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates.][CABF] In the event of inconsistency between [Mozilla’s CA Certificate Policy][policy] requirements and the Baseline Requirements,
+12. CA operations and issuance of certificates to be used for SSL-enabled servers must also conform to version 1.3 or later of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates.][CABF] In the event of inconsistency between [Mozilla’s CA Certificate Policy][policy] requirements and the Baseline Requirements,